Dirty Boots: Fighting the Urge to Fight about Fighting

 The former, which lacks that historical baggage, is no less poignant— also only four words, it provides an insistent urging that is something like Winston Churchill‘s “never give in, never give in, never, never, never, never.”
 Mockbee was a Macarthur Foundation “Genius Grant”recipient whose mission to design and build better and more affordable housing for the rural poor led him to Hale County, Alabama, a place whose poverty and isolation were chronicled in the book Let Us Now Praise Famous Men (and can more recently be surveyed in the Oscar-nominated documentary Hale County This Morning, This Evening).
 The phrase was also the title of a documentary about letterpress printer Amos Kennedy, whose spirit, I can attest from personal experience, is nothing if not bold.

 To face what the Deep South has become requires anyone with an eye toward improvement to consider these notions: Don’t tread on me, and proceed and be bold.
 I can remember realizing, even as a teenager and young man in Alabama in the 1980s and ’90s, that our societal trajectory was a troublesome one.
 Coming to political and social awareness during the era of party-switching and crossover voting, at the time of Billy Jack Gaither’s murder and Revonda Bowen’s prom, and when the Christian Coalition set a precedent for defeating the state’s only hope for new revenue . . .
-I witnessed the post-movement evolution into our 21st-century culture, in which new groups are raising their voices to say, Don’t tread on me.
+I witnessed the post-movement evolution into our twenty-first-century culture, in which new groups are raising their voices to say, Don’t tread on me.

 Yet, to proceed and be bold doesn’t mean to fight.
 I dislike the word fight as a political term.
 In election years, I see campaign ads in which candidates proclaim, “I’ll fight the Washington establishment,” and “I’ll fight for you.”
 I don’t want for us to fight anymore, and I don’t want to vote for people who regard politics as a fight.
 I would rather live in a culture where we differentiate the best and worst parts of our culture, where we listen and learn from good ideas, where we respect each other, compromise, and cooperate.
 I want for the people of the Deep South to look willingly at our long historical penchant for antagonism and choose now to proceed boldly into a better way, one seriously lacking in meanness and suspicion and refusal.